Representative Research Areas

 Robust, High-Spin Iron-Oxo Catalysts for Oxidizing Water and Hydrocarbons

 High-valent iron-oxo species are potent oxidants in chemistry and biology for a variety of reactions, including oxidation of water and hydrocarbons.
 In this context, the vast majority of synthetic Fe(IV)-oxo systems possess low-spin ground states produced by harsh oxidants (Ce(IV), iodosobenzene, etc), whereas natural systems generate more reactive high-spin Fe(IV)-oxos with mild oxidants (O2, H2O2).
-Indeed, only six synthetic high-spin Fe(IV)-oxo complexes have been reported, all of which suffer from poor stability and/or sluggish reactivity.
-We aim to develop new Fe-oxo catalysts with oxidatively-stable ligands that enforce low-coordinate geometries favoring high-spin electronic states to overcome these limitations.
+Indeed, only seven synthetic high-spin Fe(IV)-oxo complexes have been reported, all of which suffer from poor stability and/or sluggish reactivity.
+We aim to develop new Fe-oxo catalysts with oxidatively-rugged ligands that enforce low-coordinate geometries favoring high-spin electronic states to overcome these limitations.

 Bioinspired Chemistry on Surfaces: Controlling the Second-Coordination Sphere